Clock icon

 Once dogs and cats reach their senior years (generally age 8 and older for most breeds), annual exams aren't always enough.
 To stay on top of their health, we typically recommend semi-annual wellness visits for older pets.

 More frequent checkups give us a better baseline and a better chance of catching organ changes, dental disease, arthritis, or early metabolic disease before they progress.
-Ask about our wellness plans for seniors.
+We can run bloodwork to make sure everything is ok.

 For a full overview of what senior monitoring involves, visit our preventative pet care page.